AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

 The companies in the table are the only companies incorporated in Mexico that did submit the form 6-K anytime during the last 4 years.

 The companies that do not appear both the USD and MXN counterpart, the counterpart might exist, I did not find it.
 Also, Pemex is not a private company, it is an organization owned by the Mexican Government.
 As such, you cannot buy shares, you can buy bonds.
-I did not find it listed in US exchanges, it is lited in European exchanges, but still is reporting 6-K form to SEC, I did not dig into the details.
+I did not find it listed in US exchanges, it is listed in European exchanges, but still is reporting 6-K form to SEC, I did not dig into the details.

 This chat client is an agent.
 Along with the query, it sends some tools.
 One of the tools is a RAG on a set of 1010 documents from EDGAR database.